 How to Join

-There are three ways you can sign up for a clinical trial.
+There are two ways you can sign up for a clinical trial.